ankitson/homelab/README.md

 - Run `terraform init` to setup terraform and install the hetzner providers

+- Install [pre-commit](https://pre-commit.com/) and run `pre-commit install` to automatically run pre-commit checks on each git commit

 ## Usage

 To bring up an instance and connect to it: